 Also read: How To Make Sure That You Clear IAS mains?

-Overlap for optional subject with General Studies: Is this the right strategy?
+Overlap for the IAS Mains optional subject with General Studies: Is this the right strategy?

-- Don’t take an optional subject which require extensive preparation, if the time left before you is limited (say less than 4 months)
+- Don’t take an optional subject which requires extensive preparation, if the time left before you is limited (say less than 4 months)

 In IAS exam preparation, certain optional subjects are very popular.
 Though the number of candidates selecting each optional for IAS mains can vary year to year, the below table gives an average estimation for the coming years based on past year trends of optional subjects (As per latest syllabus).